 - Possession or consumption of alcoholic punch, gelatin shots or grain alcohol.

 - Consumption of alcohol while using prescription or over-the-counter medication where such use is contraindicated.

 - Print, electronic, and broadcast media funded in full or in part by the University, or by University solicited funds, or bearing the University’s name, may not contain advertisements promoting alcohol or events that have alcohol as their primary focus.

 - The advertising of alcoholic beverages is prohibited within University residence facilities.
 This includes, but is not limited to signs and posters for alcoholic products and displays of empty alcohol containers.

 - No graduate or undergraduate student, student organization or University housing facility may use University, student organization or University housing facility funds for the purchase of alcohol.

 The health, safety, and well-being of individuals should be paramount concerns of all members of the Notre Dame community.
 As such, Notre Dame students are expected to exercise active care and concern and contact appropriate authorities in the event of any health or safety emergency, even if violations of the University’s alcohol policy (as outlined above) and/or controlled substances policy may have occurred in connection with such an emergency.

-Because students’ concern of possible disciplinary action may unnecessarily deter their desire to seek medical attention for themselves or others, the University has adopted an Expectation of Responsibility to remove barriers for students seeking medical attention in alcohol and drug-related incidents.
+Because students’ concern of possible disciplinary action (such as being placed on Disciplinary Probation, Dismissal with Opportunity to Apply for Readmission, or Permanent Dismissal) may unnecessarily deter their desire to seek medical attention for themselves or others, the University has adopted an Expectation of Responsibility to remove barriers for students seeking medical attention in alcohol and drug-related incidents.
 This Expectation is intended to create an environment where students receive necessary medical attention and those involved are provided an opportunity to learn from the incident.